-Community emergency backup power
+Community backup power

 Supporting resilience